varnishcache/varnish-cache/doc/sphinx/phk/503aroundtheworld.rst

 story along the way.

 However, this did prompt me to track down the precise timing:
-Varnish release 2.1.2, May 2010 has th elink, release 2.1.3 from July same year does not.)
+Varnish release 2.1.2, May 2010 has the link, release 2.1.3 from July same year does not.)

 And that, my friends, is why the error message of last resort in